ronaldyu001/spring2025/Algorithims/HW/HW1b.md

 9. Collatz sequence for 8474249 has 611 values, whose largest value is 1017886660
 10. Collatz sequence for 6355687 has 608 values, whose largest value is 1017886660

+## Analysis

+After watching the video on the Collatz Conjecture, it was surprising to see that such a simple set of rules is so hard to prove.
+However, after listening to the history of this conjecture, it is understandeable why it is hard for both humans and computers to prove this.

+It doesn't seem possible to prove this conjecture through computers, since it seems all that can be done is to keep trying numbers as they approach infinity.
+However, no matter how large of a number inputted, there is always a larger number out there that could disprove the conjecture.
+Aside from that, proving such a myriad of numbers would take an infinite amount of time.

+So it seems a more intelligent way is needed to prove this conjecture, however there are a couple things that make this difficult.
+The first, is that there seems to be no pattern to the Collatz Sequence's from number to number.
+These sequences even vary drastically from two adjacent numbers.
+Because of this, it seems impossible to find a loop invariant property that holds at each iteration.
+Another reason is that all mathematical methods used to prove this conjecture have failed to actually prove the conjecture, although they have gotten close(Terence Tao).

 # Q5: Extra credit Program

 ## Details